12 Tried-and-True Ways to Improve User Experience

 1. Taking a Consultative Approach to Improve User Experience

 Our products require a lot of technical information that not every customer will have, so we are in the process of revamping our sales funnel to take a consultative approach to the sales process.
-It will create three distinct sales funnels that are based upon the customers' skill level: straight to shopping cart for professionals and a question/answer for novices.
+It will create three distinct sales funnels that are based on the customers' skill level: straight to the shopping cart for professionals and a question/answer for novices.

 Gary Nealon, The Rox Group